bagdemir/propane/README.md

 ### Overview
 --
 Propane is a Java framework to manage your configurations from different sources in diferent contexts.
-Annotate your Java classes with configuration management annotations, define for each context your configuration sets, Propane enables the configuration set for that context in runtime.
+Annotate your Java classes with configuration management annotations, define your configuration sets for each context.
+Propane enables this particular configuration set for that context in which the application runs.

+A context may be region, environment, or a custom context defined by you.
+If you service is running in US region and in development environment, Propane enables the configurations for the US region and the development environment.